dynexcoin/Dynex/README.md

 For more information, read our [TuringX White Paper](https://github.com/TuringXplatform/TuringX-Whitepaper)

 ## The TuringX mainnet is live!
-Starting from September 16th 2022, the TuringX mainnet has been live.
+Starting from September 16th 2022, the TuringX mainnet is live.
 Everyone is welcome to join!

 ## Using the TuringX-App to manage your TRGX